lukeschafer/HtmlCleanser/README.md

 What it does:
 * Removes Conditional Comments (leaving content)
-* Inlines CSS from included stylesheets to the style tag of each node
+* Inlines CSS from included stylesheets to the style tag of each node.
+Applies 'all' and 'screen' media queries
 * Removes External Resource References (stylesheets, javascript etc)
 * Fixes unescaped text in nodes.
 This could actually cause problems, but it tries to fix them and will more likely fix things than break them (famous last words)
 * Removes 'href' from \<base/\> tag